 Beloved for her hand-engraved talismans with hand-inscribed words, Aurora Lopez Mejia was originally trained as a sculptor.
-She chalks her jewellery-making up to a happy accident, with roots back to the earthy, message-carrying bands she created for herself back in the ‘80s.
-Writings are now the foundation of her body-conscious jewellery collection.
+She chalks her jewelry-making up to a happy accident, with roots back to the earthy, message-carrying bands she created for herself back in the ‘80s.
+Writings are now the foundation of her body-conscious jewelry collection.

 When tapped to re-envision the engagement ring for Ten/Ten, Mejia sought inspiration from her popular bezel-set style that riffs on an African tribal ring.
 The shank is inscribed with her most powerful word to date: LOVE.

-Milanese jeweller Bea Bongiasca launched her own line soon after graduating from college, in 2013.
-The early success of her colourful, “happy vibes” jewellery taught her a valuable lesson—you can be creative and commercial!
+Milanese jeweler Bea Bongiasca launched her own line soon after graduating from college, in 2013.
+The early success of her colorful, “happy vibes” jewelry taught her a valuable lesson—you can be creative and commercial!
 Her ring design for this project draws on the anatomy of a plant and extends concepts first presented in her collection The Secret Language of Flowers.

 When considering a new approach to engagement ring design as a symbol of love, Bongiasca connected the idea of intertwined vines to two people about to get hitched.
 Her ‘You’re So Mine’ set conveys the concept with a ring pair embellished with her signature enamel squiggle.